Nissan recalls new Altima in U.S. on loose steering bolts

 “Some of the subject vehicles may have been manufactured with four transverse link bolts and two power steering rack bolts that were not torqued to the proper specification,” Nissan told regulators in a letter NHTSA showed on its website.

-As a result, the bolts may shake loose during driving, the letter states, and drivers may notice rattling noise.

-There was no mention of any injuries or crashes as a result of this issue on the NHTSA website.
+Nissan said there have been no crashes or injuries as a result of this issue.

-Through September, in the U.S. market, 27 percent of the vehicles Nissan sold were Altima sedans.

 Altima sales through September were up 17 percent from last year, at 234,040.